 “Change is the only constant,” and this is especially true in a business or corporate environment.
-A healthy workplace and business knows that only by embracing change, accommodating new trends and technology, and developing new employee skills will it continue to thrive and succeed in a rapidly changing industry.
+A healthy workplace and business know that only by embracing change, accommodating new trends and technology, and developing new employee skills will it continue to thrive and succeed in a rapidly changing industry.

-People need acknowledgment, gratitude and appreciation to remain motivated.
-Companies should always strive for balance between keeping their employees happy and ensuring the company stays on a growth path.
+People need acknowledgment, gratitude, and appreciation to remain motivated.
+Companies should always strive for a balance between keeping their employees happy and ensuring the company stays on a growth path.